mpv-player/mpv/DOCS/man/vo.rst

         Color used to draw parts of the mpv window not covered by video.
         See ``--osd-color`` option how colors are defined.

+    ``vao``
+        Enable use of VAO.
+VAO is of help to better performance but it can be an obstacle to render frames from shared context. (defualt: yes)

 ``opengl-hq``
     Same as ``opengl``, but with default settings for high quality rendering.